 Plastic Footprint Calculator

-The ubiquity of plastic is a terrifying fact – it's everywhere around us: in the ground and the oceans, in our food and in the water we drink.
-More than 8 million tons of plastic are dumped in our oceans every year; in 2050, we are going to have more plastic waste than fish.
+The ubiquity of plastic is a terrifying fact – it's everywhere around us: in the ground and in the oceans, in our food, and in the water we drink.
+More than 8 million tons of plastic are dumped in our oceans every year; by 2050, we are going to have more plastic waste than fish.
 But what can we do about this?
-Isn't this a problem of a big companies and industries?
-Of course it's not, remember that little drops make the mighty ocean!
-Inform yourself and the others, be aware, change your lifestyle, and take action.
+Isn't this a problem just for big companies and industries?
+Of course not.
+Remember that little drops make the mighty ocean!
+Inform yourself and others, be aware, change your lifestyle, and take action.

 How long does it take for plastic waste to decompose?

-- plastic bottle - 450-500 years
+- Plastic bottles - 450-500 years.

-The 4Rs rule: Refuse, Reduce, Reuse, Recycle
+The 4 R's rule: Refuse, Reduce, Reuse, Recycle

 How to calculate plastic footprint?

-- Add all disposable wastes and takeaway containers.
-Take-away lunch four times per week (don't forget about the cutlery pieces), grabbing a coffee on the go twice per week, a couple drinks with straws and a plastic plate on a Sunday barbecue...
+Add all disposable wastes and takeaway containers.
+Take-away lunch four times per week (don't forget about the cutlery pieces), grabbing a coffee on the go twice per week, a couple of drinks with straws, and a plastic plate on a Sunday barbecue...
 Urgh, it's a lot.
 We know it's quick and convenient, but it's the most shameful plastic waste you can easily avoid.
 Rethink, refuse a straw, reduce the trash, and bring your own container every time you can.

-- Plastic footprint calculator will add all the plastic you used throughout the year.
+Plastic footprint calculator will add all the plastic you used throughout the year.
 In our example, it summed up to 64 pounds (29 kg), and the average for a European citizen is 68 pounds (31 kg).
 That's a heck of a lot of plastic!
 To make it worse, we can tell you that this footprint is still relatively small if you are living in the US: the average American throws away approximately 185 pounds (84 kg) a year!
 Multiply this by 300 million US inhabitants, and you will understand why plastic pollution is such a pressing issue.

 How can I reduce my plastic footprint?